Ngoyarez/Payroll-System/READ_ME_FIRST!.txt

 **Developed By Brian Ngoya**

 START XAMPP,
-GO TO localhost/phpmyadmin TO CREATE A DATABASE NAMING "payroll_db" AND IMPORT THE SQL FILE TO RUN.
+GO TO localhost/phpmyadmin TO CREATE A DATABASE NAMED "payroll_db" AND IMPORT THE SQL FILE TO RUN.
 WITHOUT THE DATABASE THE PROJECT WON'T RUN.

->>DATABASE FILE IS INSIDE "Database (MySQL)" FOLDER!
+>>DATABASE FILE IS INSIDE "Database" FOLDER!

 ***REQUIREMENTS***